-Pearson BTEC Level 2 Award in WorkSkills for Effective Learning and Employment (QCF)
+Pearson BTEC Level 2 Award in WorkSkills for Effective Learning and Employment (QCF) QCF qualification ref no: 501/1793/2 Credit value: 4 credits Training hours: 40 to apprenticeships.

-Please note: The Pearson BTEC Level 2 Award consists of a mandatory unit as an introduction to apprenticeships.
 Apprentices must then complete Unit 2 which covers the ERR requirements (included within content).
 This qualification is designed to be assessed in the context of the sector relevant to the apprenticeship framework being undertaken (ie rail engineering in this case).